Love Is an Action Verb

 - Mahatma Gandhi

 We live in the entertainment era; a time when we sit back and things just happen.
-We go to the movies, pay an outrageous price, get the popcorn and relax.
-The flick does the rest.
+We go to the movies, or stream the latest show, and relax.
+The show/flick does the rest.
 We go to the supermarket with thousands of foods to choose from.
 Choices are everywhere; we’re used to pushing a button, and feeling satisfied.

 So what about the most valued experience in the world; what about love?